Radiotherapy to treat DCIS

 Although some women may worry about the effects of radiotherapy on the heart, it is now very carefully planned to avoid including the heart in the treatment area.
 It very rarely causes heart problems, and only women who had DCIS in their left breast are at risk.
-You can read how lifestyle changes| can help you look after your heart.

-We have more information about radiotherapy| and the possible long-term side effects of radiotherapy| for breast cancer.
+We have more information about the possible long-term side effects of breast radiotherapy.